Eduard von Liebert: Early military career: 1866 - 1889

-1888 - 1901: Colonial Service
+Colonial Service: 1889 - 1896

-Early on he came into contact with well-known colonial pioneers and leading colonial politicians.
-In the heroes of the military and political achievements of Frederick William, "the Great Elector", and seeking comparison with the colonialist movements of his own time, he delivered a lecture entitled "The colonial politics of the Great Elector" in 1888.
+Early on, he came into contact with well-known colonial pioneers and leading colonial politicians.
+In exalting the heroes of the military, and the political achievements of Frederick William, "the Great Elector", and in seeking comparison with the colonialist movements of his own time, he delivered a lecture entitled "The colonial politics of the Great Elector" in 1888.

 In 1889–90 Liebert was sent to East Africa, on behalf of Bismarck to report on Captain Hermann von Wissmann's expedition.
 He returned to Germany in 1890 and was present when the Kaiser, Wilhelm II received the Zanzibari embassy at Potsdam, along with the then German consul-general of Zanzibar, Michahelles, Count Eulenberg and Otto von Bismarck.

 About this time he got to know Wissmann well.
 The latter had been appointed Reich Commissioner for German East Africa, in the face of indigenous uprisings encountered there, and had the task of quelling the rebellions.
 Wissmann had quickly mustered up a sizeable force, helped by a change of policy by Bismarck.
 In his campaigns there, Liebert kept him supplied with officers and men.
 From his journey there Liebert gained valuable first-hand knowledge of the country.

 Upon his return to Germany, Liebert was transferred to the General Staff of the X Army Corps in Hanover in 1891, and eventually rose to become Chief of the General Staff, and further elevated to the rank of a colonel.
 At age 44, he was at the same time commander of the 12th Grenadier Regiment in Frankfurt.
 During that time Liebert served as companion to the Chinese viceroy, Li Hung-Chang who was visiting Germany in 1896, and drove with him to Frankfurt to have the 12th Grenadiers presented to him there.
 The Chinese Order of the Double Dragon, 1st Class was awarded to Liebert in part due to his service for the viceroy.
 Due to his enthusiasm for colonialism, he fell out of favour in Berlin, and Leo von Caprivi, who had succeeded Bismarck as Chancellor of Germany in 1890, even threatened to ban him from speaking.
 In a speech during this time given at the Association of German Students in Berlin, he passionately quoted a verse from Felix Dahn's Walhall: